** Some Would Deny Christ On The Cross

 2. Friday Penance and Fasting

-Catholics abstained from meat on Fridays year-round and observed strict fasts during Lent and vigils.
-This was a practical and communal way of embracing the cross.
+Catholics abstained from meat on Fridays year-round, and observed strict fasts during Lent and vigils.
+This was not becasue the Church would send 'the fasting mafis' to punish pepole if they didnt - it is a practical and communal way of embracing The Cross.

 ---